 But, I love looking around the areas where I research.
 The hills and hollers of Kentucky with the fields of tobacco waiting to go into the tobacco barns.
 I love looking at the rolling green hills of Virginia, with the peaks of the Appalachian Mountains and their beauty.
 The grandeur of all of this wonderful land takes my breath away.

 I have also visited and photographed a few of the homes of my ancestors.
 One that stands out in my memory is that of Zachariah Johnston in Lexington, Virginia and has been on the market for awhile.
 It was built in 1797.

-But, my people didn't stay in one place, and neither did yours.
+But, my people didn't stay in one place.
 They moved on to other areas that were considered "the west".
 That would have included Kentucky, and also the Northwest Territory, which included Ohio, Indiana, Illinois, Michigan, Wisconsin and a portion of Minnesota.

 People moved for many reasons: in Virginia, it might have been because the land had been "burned" by raising tobacco year after year.
 They may have received land for military service.
 There may have been extreme climate conditions.
 Do a google search on "the year without a summer 1816" and you will be astounded at the effects of volcanic ash from Mount Tamboro, which erupted in Indonesia.
 It snowed through the summer, creating ice on ponds from New England to North Carolina.
 Crops were destroyed and people didn't know how they would feed their families through the winter.

 There was also the promise of bigger and better things.
 Young people left New England to come to Ohio and they rarely went back.
 After that devastating year without a summer, the word went out that in Ohio, you could raise 3 foot turnips and 14 foot tall cornstalks.
 Let's go!